farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Like character `details`, attachments provide narrative permissions to characters.
 When they are broken, those narrative permissions are lost.

-To re-require or repair an attachment, the PC needs to start a `project` and track it on their character sheet using a `project progress clock` on their character sheet.
+To re-require or repair an attachment, the PC needs to start a `project progress clock` and track it on their character sheet.

-The project progress clock starts at 4 segments, but may have more segments if the attachment is complicated to repair, if it was heavily damaged, or if it is difficult to reacquire.
+The clocks starts at 4 segments, but may have more segments if the attachment is complicated to repair, if it was heavily damaged, or if it is difficult to reacquire.

 To make progress on the project, a character may only roll to repair a "broken" attachment when they have the appropriate amount of downtime.